peterzieba/5Vpld/README.md

 <details>
 <summary>Scope: Expand here for why similar parts not covered</summary>

+* The intention is primarily to make it easier to work with the parts that exist so they do not go NRND and eventually disappear from the market.
+  * While there are gems here for other related historical parts, this is not the focus of this repository.
 * The ATF1500 is not covered because it is a more expensive part and does not support JTAG programming.
 It is fundamentally different from the ATF1502, ATF1504, and ATF1508
 * The ATF750 and ATF2500 are also not covered for similar reasons.
 Other chips are almost certainly a better choice.
 * We only consider true 5V parts (not merely parts with 5V tolerant inputs, of which there are many more).